pradanaadn/resume/rendercv_output/Putu_Gede_Pradana_Adnyana_CV.typ

 #one-col-entry(
-  content: [AI Engineer with #strong[1++ years] of experience in Machine Learning and LLM applications.
-Proven ability in developing and deploying high-performance object detection models, such as a Bottle Cap Color Sorter achieving under 35ms latency on edge hardware.
-Expertise includes implementing lightweight object detection architectures and leveraging run-time optimizations like quantization and pruning to ensure efficient model performance on resource-constrained devices.]
+  content: [Python Developer with #strong[4+ years] hands on experience specializing in data science, machine learning, and AI engineering.
+Experienced in building scalable data pipelines, deploying ML models, and optimizing APIs for business insights.
+Strong in SQL\/PostgreSQL, FastAPI, and cloud deployment.
+Willing to work on-site in Karawaci, Tangerang.]
 )